Everything You Know About Conversion Rate Optimization Is Wrong

 - Always, always keep your eye on the prize, which is making more sales or generating leads most likely to convert to sales.
 Don't let high conversion rates take precedence over lead quality or you're going to spend more qualifying leads.
 You need to find the sweet spot where everything works like a well-oiled machine.

 You made it!
 For all the awesome from our recent conversion rate optimization webinar, see the full video below:

 If you missed our last webinar, make sure you check out The Secrets Behind Ads with 3x the Average CTR.
-Our goal is to help you get every aspect of your AdWords account working at peak performance.
+Our goal is to help you get every aspect of your Google Ads account working at peak performance.

 Now go forth confidently, young marketer, to slay competitors and wow prospects with your newfound conversion optimization knowledge.
 Give our free AdWords Grader a spin to see exactly where you're at with your current landing page strategy, then start making smarter changes that will rocket you past your competition.